-Many people and groups provide the financial support necessary to print and distribute Ag@School at no cost to requesting classrooms.
-All of the following individuals, businesses and organizations have contributed funds within the last year.
+Many people and groups provide the financial and other support necessary to print and distribute Ag@School at no cost to requesting classrooms.
+All of the following individuals, businesses and organizations have contributed in some way within the last year.